UtrechtUniversity/vagrant-irods/README.md

 - irods-provider-consumer: an iRODS zone consisting of a provider and a single consumer.
 The VMs are meant for local testing, and run with default key values.
 - irods-icommands: a VM which contains the icommands tools for remote administration of iRODS.

 These scripts should support the 4.2.x and 4.3.x iRODS versions that are available through the package repositories.
-As of 2 May 2024, versions 4.2.2 through 4.2.12, as well as 4.3.0 through 4.3.2, are available in the repositories.
+As of 27 August 2024, versions 4.2.2 through 4.2.12, as well as 4.3.0 through 4.3.3, are available in the repositories.

 The following distributions are supported:
 - iRODS 4.2.x: CentOS7 and Ubuntu 18.04 LTS (bionic)